-Anxiety over the security of maritime oil supply is one factor shaping decision making as interested actors promote the development of a large Chinese tanker fleet and Beijing contemplates the construction of a blue water navy.
+Anxiety over the security of maritime oil supply is one factor shaping decision-making as interested actors promote the development of a large Chinese tanker fleet and Beijing contemplates the construction of a blue water navy.
 For the foreseeable future, particularly during peacetime, Chinese tanker operators will work almost exclusively within the framework of the existing global tanker market.
 Circumventing this system by forcing Chinese shippers to serve Chinese oil producers at any cost would be economically unsound.
 Energy subsidies are a parallel case in point.
-China already pays its state oil companies billions of dollars in subsidies annually to compensate them for losses they incur by purchasing oil at market prices and sell-ing products made from that oil at government-capped rates within China.
-Already pressures are mounting for Beijing to reduce these and other energy subsidies, which have recently resulted in supply shortages.84
+China already pays its state oil companies billions of dollars in subsidies annually to compensate them for losses they incur by purchasing oil at market prices and selling products made from that oil at government-capped rates within China.

-Tanker operations driven by economic opportunity are likely to be more profitable than those driven by state directives.
+Tanker operations driven by economic opportunity are more profitable than those driven by state directives.
 Moreover, commercial deals with foreign tanker operators will tend to further integrate Chinese shipping and shipbuilding firms into the global oil shipping sector.
-The precedent set by China's national energy companies in emphasizing profit over politics whenever possible (e.g., in equity oil sales to the international market rather than to China) also favors the adoption of a largely commercial approach to tanker fleet operation.
-Although China has spent billions of dollars on overseas equity oil acquisitions, the flagship state firm CNPC sells a sizeable portion of its equity oil on the international market.85
+The precedent set by China's national energy companies in emphasizing profit over politics whenever possible (e.g., in equity oil sales to the international market rather than China) also favors the adoption of a largely commercial approach to tanker fleet operation.
+Although China has spent billions of dollars on overseas equity oil acquisitions, the flagship state firm CNPC sells a sizeable portion of its equity oil on the international market.
+46

 Given the Chinese leadership's current bias toward state-led oil security policies, Beijing likely hopes that Chinese shippers will come to haul a large percentage of China's oil imports.
 However, the final outcome will likely depend much more heavily on shipping economics than it does on politics.
-In essence, if a Chinese VLCC working for a Chinese oil company is making \$50,000 per day, but could generate \$60,000 per day on a different route serving an international oil company, absent substantial incentives or compulsion from China's government, it will choose the more profitable route.
 China's central government faces an uphill fight in coordinating energy policy in general, let alone oil transportation policy.
-Indeed, in recent discussions, a well-placed Chinese energy policy expert indicated that the process of establishing an Energy Ministry has been arduous and that the plan could fail.86 it is hedging its bets against future threats to oil shipments by supporting a large tanker buildup.
+Indeed, in recent discussions, a well-placed Chinese energy policy expert indicated that the process of establishing an Energy Ministry has been rocky and that the plan could fail.47

+In sum, Chinese state and private companies seek to profit from shipbuilding and tanker operation during peacetime while the government likely believes that it is hedging its bets against future threats to oil shipments by supporting a large tanker buildup.
 Security concerns are probably shaping Beijing's desire and efforts to have Chinese tankers haul Chinese crude imports.
-To date, China has been "free riding" on the U.S. Navy's global SLOC security guarantee.
-Yet China's rising maritime energy interests and naval power could lead it to seek a much more active SLOC security role.
-A steady and secure supply of oil and other imported resources fuels the economic growth that helps the Chinese Communist Party maintain its hold on power.
-Thus, anything that disrupts this flow would represent a grave threat to regime survival and Beijing could be expected to react strongly.
-Over the longer term, as China develops greater international interests, increasing comprehensive national power and confidence vis-à-vis Taiwan's status may finally allow China's navy to cast its strategic sights on blue waters and develop power projection capabilities sufficient to protect Chinese tankers progressively farther afield.
+Over the longer term, as China develops greater international interests, increasing comprehensive national power and confidence vis-à-vis Taiwan's status may finally allow China's navy to cast its strategic sights on

-Chinese state and private companies seek to profit from shipbuilding and tanker operation during peacetime while the government likely believes that

-As such, in coming years, China's growing oil and gas import needs, together with the actions Beijing is taking to secure those supplies, have the potential to become a serious international maritime security issue.
-As the PLAN continues to modernize, outside observers should bear in mind that nations' intentions and desires often grow in parallel with expanding capabilities.
-Energy and resource supply security may thus become a powerful "beyond Taiwan" driver of Chinese blue water naval development.
+46 Gary Dirks, "Energy Security: China and the World," speech at "International Symposium on Energy Security: China and the World," Beijing, China, May 24, 2006.

+47 Interview with author, April 2007.

+ERICKSON AND COLLINS

+blue waters and develop power projection capabilities sufficient to protect Chinese tankers progressively further afield.

 As the next Five Year Plan takes shape, China's leaders will make crucial decisions concerning the extent to which China's navy should expand its power projection ability, a factor closely related to China's energy strategy.
-These decisions, in turn, will shape strategic perceptions, doctrine, and force structures for the next ten to twenty years.
-Identifying and analyzing the strategic rationale behind China's apparent intent to create a state-led tanker fleet expansion can help inform U.S. strategy and policies concerning China, particularly as Washington clarifies and implements its own maritime strategy.
+These decisions, in turn, will shape strategic perceptions, doctrine, and force structures for the next 10-20 years.
+Identifying and analyzing the strategic rationale behind China's apparent intent to create a state-led tanker fleet expansion can help inform U.S. strategy and policies concerning China, particularly as the U.S. Navy formulates its own new maritime strategy.